Jump to main content of pageaccessibility informationSitemap

 Joint Ownership Explained

 Joint Ownership means clubbing together to share the deposit, mortgage payments and bills.
-It can be a way onto the property ladder which may mean leapfrogging the first rung or enabling you to live in your favoured area.
+It can be a way onto the property ladder which may mean leapfrogging the first rung or enabling you to live in your favored area.

 Pros